-Work package 2 aims for a better understanding of the barriers to and facilitators for PrEP uptake and use among people with a migrant background.
-By this way we want to create an evidence base to inform future interventions, make PrEP more accessible for everyone who needs it and improve sexual health for all.
+Work package 2 aims at a better understanding of the barriers to and facilitators for PrEP uptake and use among people with a migrant background.
+We want to create an evidence base to inform future interventions, make PrEP more accessible for everyone who needs it and improve sexual health for all.

 Main junior researcher: Ella Van Landeghem

 Supervisors: Christiana Nöstlinger